By Qari Muhammad Asim (Senior Editor)

 Senior Imam – Makkah Mosque, Leeds

 The month of Ramadan is a time for spiritual reflection, prayer, recitation of the Qur’ân, doing Zikr, remembrance of Allah, endurance and self-discipline.
 It is a month of training the soul and body- to be able to exercise self-restraint.

-In order to gain the benefit of Ramadan, a Muslim must be fully prepared to embrace the blessed month.
-Here are some tips to make your Ramadan best ever !
+In order to gain the benefits of Ramadan, a Muslim must be fully prepared to embrace the blessed month.
+Here are some tips to make this Ramadan your best one ever!

 Step 1 – Be in “Ramadan Mode”

 By planning for Ramadan before it arrives, you put your mind in “Ramadan mode”.Counting down for Ramadan (whether it is done mentally or by keeping physical signs around the home or office) will help create a buzz in your mind and amongst the people around you.
 In the month proceeding Ramadan, the Prophet (peace be upon him) used to pray (dua’) with his companions that they may live long enough to see the blessed month of Ramadan.
 In other words, they would count-down the days and look forward to Ramadan.
 When you and others are counting down, you will emotionally connect with Ramadan, and it will help you to see it as the special month it is outside of your regular routine the rest of the year.

 Step 2 – Refresh your memory about Ramadan